dibikhin/treasurer/README.md

 | Created At UTC |  |
 | Updated At UTC |  |

 ## Rules

-* Balance in Account should be above Threshold (before and after spending)
+* Account's Balance should be above Threshold (before and after spending)
-* Each spending should be charged in Account (and only once, and immidiately)
+* Each spending should be made in Account (and only once, and immidiately)
+* Each storing should be made in Account (and only once, and immidiately)

 ## Features